wangqijun/CPDV2.5-deployment-in-GCP-with-Terraform/README.md

 ## Configure VMs

-1 Copy the contents of "user-setup.sh" in folder 'scripts' and run it in each node of the cluster (this shell script will create a new user call "ocp" and set password of it, and it also configure the OS to accept ssh login by username and password).
+1 Copy the contents of "user-setup.sh" in folder 'scripts' and modify the username and password in the file, and run it in each node of the cluster (this shell script will create a new user call "ocp" and set password of it, and it also configure the OS to accept ssh login by username and password).

 2 Copy the "scripts" folder to bastion node by: